Accreditation of Prior Experiential Learning (APEL) CPPD

 - If you do not have a diploma qualification or equivalent required for entry to a top-up undergraduate degree programme at the School of Health Sciences;

 Satisfactory completion of this module does not award you credits towards a diploma or a degree.
 However it does accredit your prior learning to enable you to access an undergraduate top-up degree programme at the School of Health Sciences.
-After you have completed the APEL module successfully our student record system will be updated to record your progress to degree level studies, should you wish to study for a undergraduate degree programme at the School.
+After you have completed the APEL module successfully our student record system will be updated to record your progress to degree level studies, should you wish to study for an undergraduate degree programme at the School.

 Note: Accreditation of Prior Learning (APL) is different from APEL.
-It can be used to avoid repeating specific modules of learning by providing evidence if you have undertaken modules in the past at the School of Health Sciences, City University London, or at another institution in the UK.
+It can be used to avoid repeating specific modules of learning by providing evidence if you have undertaken modules in the past at the School of Health Sciences, City, University of London, or at another institution in the UK.
 Please contact the programme leader for the programme you are interested in to find out more about APL, if that is relevant to you.

 |Start Date||Cost||Course Code||Apply|

-Overseas students can only apply as part of a programme, not as a stand-alone module.
+Non EEA - (European Economic Area) students can only apply as part of a programme, not as a stand-alone module.